 #1: A mind at rest is a mind that wanders

 Today we live in an age obsessed with productivity.
-With our fitbits, sleep trackers and virtual assistants, we’re moving closer and closer to total human optimisation.
+With our Fitbits, sleep trackers and back-to-back video calls, we’re moving closer and closer to total human optimisation.
 No moment is allowed to go to waste.
 That means you never have time to let your mind rest.

 And when this happens, you can’t find the unexpected moments that spark a new idea.
 Famously, Archimedes had his Eureka moment laying in the bath.
 I’m pretty sure this wasn’t a period of work that Google Assistant had scheduled into his day.
 It was just a pause that led to one of the world’s greatest scientific breakthroughs.